denismapa/certification-study/03-pci-isa/00-chapter-02.md

   - Merchant has no involvement in encryption or decryption operations, or cryptographic key management
   - All cryptographic operations managed by third party Solution Provider

 #### PCI DSS: Relationship to PA-DSS and P2PE

+Applies to all entities involved in payment card processing, and any entity that stores, processes, or transmits account data

+- Applies to the following:
+  - Merchants
+  - Processors
+  - Acquirers
+  - Issuers
+  - Service providers

+- Also applies to any entity that performs the following:
+  - Stores
+  - Processes
+  - Transmits

+#### PCI PTS (PIN Transaction Security)

+If a PTS Device is integrated into a POS or other payment systems implementation.
+The PTS Standard only applies to the PTS features and PA-DSS Applies to the Payment Application Features

+PCI PTS Applies to the following:

+- Attended Point-of-Sale Devices: Devices used at Cash Registers

+- Encrypting Pin Pads which are used for unattended environments
+  - Bank ATM Pin Pads

+- Unattended payment terminals for Automated Fuel Dispensers and Kiosks

+#### PCI PIN Security Requirements

+- These requirements provide for secure PIN:
+  - management
+  - processing
+  - transmission

+- Protection of personal identification number (PIN) data during online and offline payment card transaction processing at:
+ - ATMs
+ - attended point-of-sale (POS) terminals
+ - unattended point-of-sale (POS) terminals

+- The Requirements also pvoide guidance on key management and key handling associated with the PIN